Cape Town: Tourism

 The Tristan da Cunha government owns and operates a lodging facility in Cape Town which charges discounted rates to Tristan da Cunha residents and non-resident natives.
 Cape Town's transport system links it to the rest of South Africa; it serves as the gateway to other destinations within the province.
 The Cape Winelands and in particular the towns of Stellenbosch, Paarl and Franschhoek are popular day trips from the city for sightseeing and wine tasting.

+Other

+Other local industries include insurance, publishing, design, fashion, shipping, petrochemicals, architecture, advertising, legal, and real estate.

+Aside from fintech, numerous traditional financial firms are based in Cape Town, including Coronation Fund Managers, Ninety One Limited, Old Mutual, Sanlam, 10X Investments, Santam, and Allan Gray.

+Two of SA's largest food manufacturers, Pioneer Foods (which includes Bokomo products) and Oceana Group, are headquartered in Cape Town.
+A further two – Sea Harvest and I&J, have regional facilities in the city.

+In terms of the oil and gas industry, Cape Town is home to the headquarters of Engen Petroleum and Astron Energy, South Africa's largest and second-largest gas station operators by number of locations.
+The country's second-largest oil refinery, the Astron Energy Refinery, is also based in Cape Town.

+Companies headquartered in the city that are not covered in the dedicated industry sections above include Travelstart, Webafrica, MWEB, LIFT, Pam Golding Properties, Levi Strauss South Africa, and Adidas South Africa.
+The RE/MAX Southern Africa office is also in Cape Town.

+The city is a manufacturing base for companies including Hisense, GlaxoSmithKline, Johnson & Johnson, and Kimberly-Clark.

 Inequality

 The city of Cape Town's Gini coefficient of 0.58 is lower than South Africa's Gini coefficient of 0.7.
 This makes it more equal than the rest of the country, including any other major South African city, although still highly unequal by international standards.

 Between 2001 and 2010 the city's Gini coefficient, a measure of inequality, improved by dropping from 0.59 in 2007 to 0.57 in 2010 only to increase to 0.58 by 2017.